 White Cliffs Pipeline is subject to regulation by the Federal Energy Regulatory Commission ("FERC") because the rates charged to shippers on the pipeline system are required to be filed with, and accepted by, FERC.
 Under the Interstate Commerce Act (the "ICA"), FERC has authority to regulate companies that provide interstate petroleum based products pipeline transportation services, including pipeline operational transportation related storage services.
 FERC's authority to regulate those interstate services includes the rates charged for services, terms and conditions of service, maintenance of accounts and records and various related ancillary matters.
 Regulated companies may not charge rates that have been determined not to be "just and reasonable" by FERC.
 The rates, terms and conditions for our service will be found in FERC-approved tariffs.
-Pursuant to FERC's jurisdiction over rates, existing rates may be challenged by protest.
+Pursuant to FERC's jurisdiction over rates, existing rates may be challenged by complaint and proposed rate increases may be challenged by protest.
 In addition, FERC prohibits petroleum and NGL based products transportation from unduly preferring, or unreasonably discriminating against, any person with respect to pipeline rates or terms and conditions of service.